phixtalk/react-native-contacts/README.md

 ## About React-Native Contacts Application

-This project is well thought-out and designed react-native application built with expo framework We explore many popular libraries and framework in this application.
+This project is well thought-out and designed react-native application built with expo framework.
+The app is a contacts manager where a user can Register & Login to view and manage his contacts.
+We explore many popular libraries and framework in this application.
 Some of the tools used includes: